yonatanrozin/Max-Pink-Trombone/README.md

   - ```tongue <float> <float>``` moves the "tongue".

 ## Notice
-This patch is based heavily on the original [Pink Trombone](https://dood.al/pinktrombone/), created by Neil Thapen and released under the [MIT License].
+This patch is based heavily on the original [Pink Trombone](https://dood.al/pinktrombone/), created by Neil Thapen and released under the [MIT License](https://opensource.org/license/mit).